-Further, California American Water shall send monthly reminders of water rationing in the water bill along with information showing the User's water ration, and the quantity of the water ration consumed by the Responsible Party, and the quantity of water available in the User's Water Bank.
+Further, California American Water shall send monthly reminders of water rationing in the water bill along with information showing the User's W water R ration, and the quantity of the W water R ration consumed by the Responsible Party, and the quantity of water available in the User's Water Bank.
 Finally, California American Water shall provide each Responsible Party with a survey form update survey information upon request.

-2. All Water Distribution System Operators affected by Stage 6 Water Rationing shall provide written notice of mandatory water rationing to every residence and to every Non-Residential business or Water User within the Water Distribution System via first-class mail at least thirty (30) days before the first day of rationing.
+2. All other Water Distribution System Operators affected by Stage 6 Water Rationing shall provide written notice of mandatory water rationing to every residence and to every Non-Residential business or Water User within the Water Distribution System via first-class mail at least thirty (30) days before the first day of rationing.

-Further, the Water D distribution S system O operator shall send monthly reminders of water rationing in the water bill along with information showing the water ration and the quantity of the water ration consumed by Water User the Responsible Party.
+Further, the Water Delistribution S system O operator shall send monthly reminders of water rationing in the water bill along with information showing the Wwater Rration and the quantity of the Wwater Rration consumed by the Water User the Responsible Party.
 Finally, the Water Distribution System Operator shall provide each Responsible Party with a survey form at least once each calendar year.
 Water Distribution System Operators shall ensure that notices provided or required by the District shall be distributed to the system Water Users.

-- 3. The District shall notify contact all Water Users of private Wells (Single-Parcel Connection Systems) not supplying water to a distribution system within the MPWRS at least thirty (30) days before the first day of Stage 6 Water Rationing.
+- The District shall notify contact all Water Users of private Wells (Single-Parcel Connection Systems) not supplying water to a distribution system within the MPWRS at least thirty (30) days before the first day of Stage 6 Water Rationing.
 Notice Contact shall be via first class mail and shall explain the requirements for restrictions placed on the use of private Wells during Stage 6 Water Rationing and shall provide and/or request additional information from the private Well Owner as deemed necessary for the efficient operation of the rationing program. - 4.
 CALIFORNIA AMERICAN WATER RATIONING RATES: California American Water shall implement the CPUC-approved rationing rate schedule to respond to Stage 6 water reduction requirements.
 California American Water shall file an Advice Letter with the CPUC to implement rationing rates after it has first met and conferred with the District at least five days in advance of that filing.
-The General Manager may waive this time period for good cause.
+The General Manager may waive this time period for good cause. - 5.
+California American Water and all other Water Distribution System Operators and the District shall notify Water Users of the Sunset of Stage 6 Water Rationing.

-I. RATIONS BY CATEGORY-Rations by Category
+I. RATIONS BY CATEGORY Rations by Category

-Water rations shall be determined by User Category.
+Water Reations shall be determined by User Category.
 Each Water User within the Monterey Peninsula Water Resource System shall be classified in one of the following groups: Residential single-family and multi-family, Commercial/Industrial, Public Authority, Golf Course, "Other," Non-Revenue Metered Use, and Reclaimed Water Users.

-J. REDUCED CALIFORNIA AMERICAN WATER ANNUAL PRODUCTION

-DURING STAGE 6 WATER RATIONING-Reduced-Annual California

-American Water Annual Production During Stage 6 Water Rationing
+J. REDUCED CALIFORNIA AMERICAN WATER ANNUAL PRODUCTION DURING STAGE 6 WATER RATIONING-Reduced Annual California American Water Annual Production During Stage 6 Water Rationing